-Biology is a popular A level – usually around 75 students study at AS and nearly all go on to complete the course in year 13.
+Biology is a popular A level with around 75 students studying in year 12 and most go on to complete the course in year 13.
 The department comprises three teaching laboratories and four staff:

-Mr D McMahon (Head of Biology)
+- Mr D McMahon (Head of Biology)

-Mr D Hardy
+- Mr D Hardy

-Mrs G O’Mahony
+- Mrs G O’Mahony

 - Health, diet and the human alimentary canal

-- The human cardiovascular system and CHD
+- The human cardiovascular system and Coronary Heart Disease

 - Cell biology